michelmbem/AddyScript/docs/col-obj.md

 ### Maps

 A map is a collection of key-value pairs.
 The key is used as an index to add, retrieve, and update values ​​in the map.
-So, a map can be thought of as a list where the indexes are neither necessarily integers nor necessarily contiguous.
+So, a map can be thought of as a list where the indices are neither necessarily integers nor necessarily contiguous.
 Similar to lists, you typically create a map using a map initializer.
 After that, you can get the number of key-value pairs stored in the map by reading the "size" property.
-The "containsKey" and "containsValue" methods are used to check the existence of a particular pair in the map.
+The **contains** operator can be used to check the presence of a particular key in the map.
+The "containsValue" method on the other hand is used to check the existence of a particular value in the map.
 To remove a pair, simply call the "remove" method.
 The "keys" and "values" properties are used to retrieve all the keys and all the values ​in a map, respectively.
 Note that both methods return sets.
-So, if a value appears twice in a map, the collection returned by "getValues" will contain only one copy of it.
-To get all the keys related to a particular value in a map, call its "keysOf" method with that value as a parameter.
-The "frequencyOf" method on the other hand simply tells how many distinct keys a value is related to.
+So, if a value appears twice in a map.
+The "entries" property returns a set of all the key-value pairs of a map, each pair being represented as a tuple.
+To get all the keys associated with a particular value in a map, call its "keysOf" method with that value as a parameter.
+The "frequencyOf" method on the other hand simply tells how many distinct keys a value is associated with.
 So `someMap.frequencyOf(someValue)` is equivalent to `someMap.keysOf(someValue).size`.
 The "inverse" method is used to create a map in which the key-value pairs are inverse to those in the calling map.
 Finally, to make a map empty, simply call its "clear" method.
 Here is an example of using the map in AddyScript.

 Example: